IsraelCohen54/Advanced-proggraming/README.md

 [Meaning:

 1. upload file to train normal flying parameters for each feature
-2. change correletion threshold
+2. change correlation threshold
-3. time step + description of who's features wasnt in normal correletion
+3. time step + description of who's features weren't in normal correlation
-4. show anomalies with range of time steps, like that:
+4. show anomalies with a range of time steps, like that:

 4,7